 There will be low profile and vertical panel barricades that will be used to delineate the construction site.
 The barricades shall be checked daily to be sure they are properly positioned and that the lights are functioning properly.

-This project will require the closure of existing connector taxiways.
-Barricades and an "X" will be placed at the entrance to the closed taxiways from the runways in accordance with AC 150/5370-2G.
+An "X" will be placed at the entrance to the closed taxiways from the runways in accordance with AC 150/5340-1M, Change 1.